Q: The origin of “the cat’s pajamas,” a subject that came up while Pat was on WNYC, is nicely told in Tad Tuleja’s The Cat’s Pajamas. Meow!

 (An early “whiskers” example is from a 1923 item in the St. Joseph (Mo.)
 News-Press that plugs the paper’s want ads as “the ‘cat’s whiskers,’ which, being translated for college presidents means they are o k—they get quick results.”)

-These “caticisms” are examples of zoological whimsy from the flapper era that we discussed in a blog posting last year.
+These “caticisms” are examples of zoological whimsy from the flapper era that we discussed in a blog posting in 2009.

 Similar feline phrases include “the cat’s cuffs,” “the cat’s lingerie,” “the cat’s mac,” and “the cat’s spats,” according to Green’s Dictionary.